ibid/ibid/docs/tutorial.rst

    full admin permissions.
    Nick/JID: ^D

-You can abort it at that point with a Ctrl-D, because we'll only be debugging locally.
+You can abort it at that point with a :kbd:`Control-D`, because we'll only be debugging locally.
 It'll be set up with a basic configuration for joining the current Ibid developer IRC channel (#ibid on irc.atrum.org), as well as a SILC network and Jabber, but we don't need that yet.